tealina/docs-en/docs/how-it-work.md

 ```

 :::warning
-When executing build on the front-end, Typescript will use the strict rules in web/tsconfig.json to check the backend's TS code, so please ensure that the strict rules on the front-end and back-end are consistent.
-The reason is that the tsc check only skips the. dts file, not the. ts file
+When executing build on the front-end, Typescript will use the constraint rules in `web/tsconfig.json` to check the TS code on the back-end.
+The reason is that the TSC check only skips the .d.ts file, not the .ts file.
+Therefore, Ensure that the constraint rules on the front-end and back-end are consistent
 :::

-Create a reqeust object with ApiTypesRecord
+## Encapsulation request function
+Encapsulate a request object using the API type exported from the backend,
+When writing code, real-time types are used, and using the proxy feature, all requests are handed over to axios.request for processing
 ::: code-group

 ```ts [web/src/api/req.ts]